Umami Pot

 Step 2

-Mix water, sugar, and salt in a ziplock bag until they dissolve.
-Add the chicken and let it marinate in the refrigerator for at least 3 hours (overnight is also fine).
-Take the ziplock bag out of the refrigerator at least 30 minutes before cooking in the next step to allow the chicken to come to room temperature.
+Mix water, sugar, and salt in a Ziploc bag until fully dissolved.
+Then, add the chicken, seal the bag, and let it marinate in the refrigerator for at least 3 hours (overnight is also fine).
+Take the bag out of the refrigerator about 30 minutes before cooking in the next step to allow the chicken to come to room temperature.

 sarada chicken_instruction-3